huoww07/Bioinformatics-for-RNA-Seq/README.md

 ### A Tufts University Research Technology Workshop

 ## Description:
 This tutorial will cover the basics of bioinformatics for RNA sequencing analysis using command line tools and R on the Tufts  High Performance Compute Cluster (HPC).
 The analysis pipeline includes quality control, read alignment, feature quantification, differential expression and pathway analysis.
-There will be a [1-hour introductory session on June 2nd 2020](https://tufts.libcal.com/event/6716203), after which students will follow this self-guided online material.
+There was a [1-hour introductory session](slides/pipeline_walthrough.pdf), after which students will follow this self-guided online material.
 The material is designed to run on [Tufts High Performance Compute (HPC) Cluster](https://access.tufts.edu/research-cluster-account).
 If you don't have access to Tufts HPC, you will need to install [all required modules on your own computer](lessons/07_dependencies.md).

 ## Goals
 - Intro to RNA sequencing logistics